 Fix 4 – Update your audio driver

-If the audio driver is faulty or outdated, your Onikuma headset mic may constantly act up.
-Therefore, you should update the audio driver regularly to keep your gaming headset up and running at all times.
+If the audio driver is faulty or outdated, your Onikuma headset may constantly act up and the mic isn’t working.
+To keep your gaming headset up and running at all times, you should update the audio driver on a regular basis.

-There are mainly two ways you can update the audio driver: manually or automatically.
+There are mainly two ways you can update your audio driver: manually or automatically.

 Option 1 – Download and install the driver manually